austinjhunt/jerrywestonmize/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 24.8.1 =

-Release date: 2025-04-02

-#### Bugfixes

-* Fixes a potential fatal error on the dashboard page.

-= 24.8 =
+= 25.1 =

-Release date: 2025-04-01
+Release date: 2025-05-13

-Yoast SEO 24.8 brings more enhancements and bugfixes.
+Yoast SEO 25.1 brings more enhancements and bugfixes.
 [Find more information about our software releases and updates here](https://yoa.st/releases).

 #### Enhancements

-* Adds _pregnant women_ to the potentially non-inclusive phrases targeted by the inclusive language analysis.
+* Adds more phrases regarding disability to the _inclusive language assessment_.
-* Improves the inclusive language analysis feedback for the potentially non-inclusive word _exotic_, and prevents the feedback from appearing when _exotic_ is followed by words common in scientific contexts.
+* Improves the feedback for \"lame\" in the _inclusive language assessment_.

-#### Other

-* Removes the Yoast AI Optimize modals from the Yoast admin pages.
+* Makes the following SEO assessments available in the analysis by default, even when no content has been added: _keyphrase in introduction_, _keyphrase in meta description_, _keyphrase in SEO title_, _keyphrase in slug_ and _previously used keyphrase_.
+* Optimizes the function used to fetch post IDs which share the same focus keyphrase.
+Props to [dilipbheda](https://github.com/dilipbheda).

-= 24.7 =
+= 25.0 =

-Release date: 2025-03-18
+Release date: 2025-04-29

-Yoast SEO 24.7 brings more enhancements and bugfixes.
+Yoast SEO 25.0 brings more enhancements and bugfixes.
 [Find more information about our software releases and updates here](https://yoa.st/releases).

 #### Enhancements

-* Improves the accuracy of assessments measuring character count for Japanese texts by removing common punctuation from the count.

-#### Bugfixes

-* Fixes a bug where the help beacon would be displayed over table pagination on the bulk editor page.
+* Optimizes the `wp yoast cleanup` CLI command  `update_indexables_author_to_reassigned` step, which can become very slow for very large data sets.
+Props to [eddiesshop](https://github.com/eddiesshop).
+* Improves the feedback texts for the _passive voice_ and _consecutive sentences_ assessments in case there is nothing to report.
+* Makes the _images_, _internal links_, and _external links_ assessments available when no content has been added.

 #### Other

+* Drops compatibility with PHP 7.2 and 7.3.
-* Improves the feedback strings of the _subheading distribution_ assessment for better translatability.
+* Improves the translatability of feedback strings for the keyphrase length assessment.
-* Removes extra span tags in the Post/Page overview.
-Props to [dilipbheda](https://github.com/dilipbheda).

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).